-Import from the PC When the certificate is located on your PC or on a network drive, drag and drop the certificate onto the \\\\\ area.
-As an alternative, click in the area to select the certificate.
+When the file is located on your PC or on a network drive, drag and drop it onto the area.
+As an alternative, click in the area to select the file.

 You can also use SFTP or SCP to transfer the file from your PC to the device.
 Perform the following steps: